 To understand and perform any sort of thermodynamic calculation, we have to be very clear about the fundamental laws and concepts of thermodynamics.
 For example, work and heat are dependent terms with interrelated concepts.
 Heat is the transfer of thermal energy between two objects which are at different temperatures, and also not equal to thermal energy.
 Work is the force used to transfer energy between the system and its surroundings.
-It is needed to create heat and the transfer of internal energy.
-In this article, we will see the concept of internal energy formula with examples.
+It is needed to create heat and transfer internal energy.
+In this article, we will see the concept of the internal energy formula with examples.
 Let us learn things!

 The relationship between heat and work, the two concepts can be analyzed through the topic of Thermodynamics, which is the scientific study of the interaction of heat and other types of energy.

 In chemistry and physics, the internal energy is the microscopic energy contained in a substance is given by the random, disorganized kinetic energy of the molecules.
 It also comprises the potential energy among these molecules as well as the nuclear energy inherent in their atoms.

 In other words, internal energy is the entire energy of a closed system of molecules or the sum of a substance’s molecular kinetic and potential energy.
 Internal energy is represented by the symbol U, and the unit of measurement is the joules (J).

 According to the First Law of Thermodynamics, the internal energy of a system can be modified by doing work on it, adding/removing heat from it, or a mixture of the two.
 When a system is isolated, it is not allowed to interact with its surroundings, which means that the internal energy cannot change.

 Internal energy is also known as thermal energy because the temperature is essentially a measure of a system’s internal energy – it’s defined as the average kinetic energy of the system’s molecules.